chicagolug/chicagolug-pelican/content/news/2014-03-07-about-new-site.rst

 That Should Do It!
 ------------------

 This should give you what you need to get started with the site.
-Later we'll be looking at how to add content, and how to push our updates to the cloud so that the site gets refreshed for the rest of the world to see.

 Let us know if you run into any problems, or if you have any questions.
 Cheers!

 .. _`Pelican`: http://getpelican.com
 .. _`kernel.org`: https://kernel.org